iho77/esp8266_temp_sensor/README.md

 ToDo
 looks like battery measurement not too precise, 2 weeks shows 4.2, after 0.01 drop in voltage and after can not wake up. a lot of error checking procedures has to be written.
 But so boring :)

+P.S>
+At this moment 444 hours uptime from 1800 mA battery.
+I.e. 18 days.
+Voltage still 4.2